Infectious Disease Fellowship Program at MedStar Georgetown

 Fellowship Application Requirements

 Fellowship application begins in July (when ERAS opens).
-Interviews will be scheduled on a Wednesday between September – October.
+Interviews are scheduled between September – October.
+The ID Fellowship Program accepts applications through the ERAS System: Fall Fellowship Match.

 How to Apply through ERAS